 It is rare for anyone to overdose on anabolic steroids, but it is possible for those who take too much at a single time.
 Those who overdose are at risk of experiencing a stroke, heart attack or falling into a coma.

-Like many drugs, when a person abuses anabolic steroids on a regular basis, and anabolic steroids addiction can develop.
+Like many substance use disorders, when a person abuses anabolic steroids on a regular basis, an anabolic steroids addiction can develop.
 Addicts will experience a range of withdrawal symptoms when they attempt to quit.
 These include:

 - Joint pain